gaoDean/autolist.nvim/README.md

 a) [ ] or these can work too
 b) [x] see?

+I. Roman numerals are also supported
+II.
+Just press enter, and autolist will do the calculations for you

+MX.
+All the way up
+MXI. to infinity
+MXII.
+It really will continue forever
+MXIII. -I think
 ```

 - if the list type is not a checkbox, invert entry converts it from an ordered list to an unordered list (and vice versa)